rackerlabs/technical-blog/_posts/2018-08-06-making-app-password-changes-easier.md

 1. **AcmeWebApp** reads the **/etc/awa/conf.d/awa-datastore.cred** from the disk for the latest credentials.
 1. **AcmeWebApp** uses the new credentials to connect and serve users, all without a restart.

-**warning**:
+**Warning**:
   But wait!
 What if between the time the datastore password was changed and before **awa-datastore.cred** was updated **AcmeWebApp** tries to connect!
   Won't that result in the old invalid credentials being used and a failure?

 Yes, it can.
 You could do this in your code: